Please or Register to create posts and topics.

 A thousand tender kisses.

 This illustration, above, comes courtesy of ChatGPT (OpenAI).
-It reimagines Horsfall’s world: the sweating civil servant, hat in hand, caught between longing and propriety as an elegant woman strolls ahead on a sunstruck Johannesburg afternoon.
+It reimagines Horsfall’s world: the perspiring civil servant on a sunstruck Johannesburg afternoon, hat in hand, caught between longing and propriety as an elegant woman strolls past outside the Rand Club on Loveday Street.

 If anyone else has letters from Percy Horsfall and or his wife, please share them with us.